lwchkg/nibbles_vbnet/README.md

 1. Right-click on the downloaded file, click “Extract All...”, then click “Extract”.

 1. Open `nibbles\_vbnet.sln`.
-   After that you are free to tinker with the source.
+   After that, you are free to tinker with the source.

 _Note: exact wordings are different if your Windows installation is not in American English.
 The same applies for all instructions below._